-Think strategically, about principles and causes instead of outcomes or effects.
+Think strategically, about first principles and causes instead of outcomes or effects.

 The overload of available information overwhelms people and will increasingly do so in the years ahead.

-Strategic thinking has always been important but will only become more relevant in the next decades.
+Strategic thinking has always been important but will only become more relevant in the following decades.

-Tactical living means that you always look at the effects of things, and not at what is causing them.
-You are always in search of that bit of information that will make all the difference in your life or career but are totally overwhelmed by everything that you need to learn.
+Tactical living means that you always look at the effects of things and not at what is causing them.
+You are always searching for that bit of information that will make all the difference in your life or career but are totally overwhelmed by everything you need to learn.

-If this is your default operating mode, you are always going to remain dependent on someone doing your thinking for you.
+If this is your default operating mode, you will always remain dependent on someone doing your thinking.

-But if you start to think strategically, if you look for the big truths or principles behind phenomena, you will also start to understand the different outcomes.
+But if you start to think strategically and look for the big truths or principles behind phenomena, you will also begin to understand the different outcomes.

-Wisdom lies not in knowing all the manifestations of a principle or cause, but in understanding the law or the principle itself.
+Wisdom lies not in knowing all the manifestations of a principle or cause but in understanding the law or the principle itself.
 Read that again.
 We have written a separate article on this topic.

-There is a reason why the fundamental sciences like physics try to uncover the laws governing the universe and from that understanding try to explain all the possible manifestations of those laws.
+There is a reason why fundamental sciences like physics try to uncover the laws governing the universe and, from that understanding, try to explain all the possible manifestations of those laws.
 First principles thinking is truly a Magic Move.

-The best reference that we have for understanding the principles that govern life is nature itself.
+The best reference we have for understanding the principles that govern life is, of course, nature itself.

 Personal growth lesson #3